MrBroma/LGG-Thomas4/02-TheHill/DeploymentIntro/HostingServices/01-hosting-introduction.md

 - Microsoft Azure (AZ)
 - Google Cloud Platform (GCP)

-Each of those gives you the possibility to manager your own Linux machine and expose it to the internet.
+Each of those gives you the possibility to manage your own Linux machine and expose it to the internet.

 So you can run API, ML models, ...